Band’s Third CD Follows Their Grammy-Considered Sophomore Release Live at GVR

 GroovExpress is Mykeljon Winckel, guitars and vocals; Ernest Semu, Rhodes, Wurlitzer and piano; Anthony Hunt, organ and clavinet; Trinidad Sanchez III, electric bass; Isaac Sanchez, drums and percussion; “The Angel City Horns” (leader Chris Tedesco, trumpet and Flugelhorn; Robert Kyle; saxophones and flute; Jim McMillen, trombone) with additional percussion by Larry Salzman.

-MJ and his “down under” cohorts were as influenced by annual jazz festivals as they were Casey Kasem’s weekly radio show “American Top 40.”
+MJ and his “down under” band members were as influenced by annual jazz festivals as they were Casey Kasem’s weekly radio show “American Top 40.”
 A fusion of the two was an inevitable reality – Chicago crossed with the CTI crossover jazz productions of Creed Taylor.
 All of this is sunnily evident in the 11 tracks of Amsterdaam which additionally includes the evocative “Oriental Journey and “Just Before the Light,” the McCartney-esque “In My Heart,” one vocal tune “All Night Long,” a clever mashup of Robben Ford meets Eric Clapton titled “Blues on the Outside,” and the Steely Dan influenced “Thin Blue Line” (‘The Dan’ being especially influential to Mykeljon in his 5 years of music conservatorium study).

 So, if you ever wondered what’s goin’ down at the intersection of L.A.
 Express & Oblivion Express, climb aboard GroovExpress for a smooth cruisin’ adventure!